 Help your youngster count the candles on their birthday cake, and on those of siblings and other family members.
 Count the cards along the window sill.
 Does theirs have a number on it?
 What could it be?

 In your garden or local park, count trees, shrubs or flowers.
 You could even count the petals on a single flower.
 Perhaps you could also count birds on the bird table, fish in the pond or chairs on the patio.
 How many jumps, hops or giant steps can they do?
 When walking down the road, count street lamps, front doors or cars.
 Look at the numbers on those doors too.
 Stop to look at the numbers on a vehicle’s registration plate, identifying some together.

 Play games with toys that can be counted, examples being toy vehicles, animals, counters or marbles.
 Play “shop,” counting simple pretend money.
 Coins could be represented by buttons, counters, pebbles, grapes or large pasta shapes.

 Sing songs together that include numbers, such as the old nursery rhyme, “One, two, three, four, five, once I caught a fish alive.”
 Count the numbers on your fingers and chant them together.

 Counting at bedtime

-Count up teddies or dolls.
-How many will your child allow in her bed tonight?
-After brushing her teeth, count them up together.
+Count up teddies, dolls or cars.
+How many will your child allow in their bed tonight?
+After brushing their teeth, count them up together.
 Is there a new one on the way?
-Ask how many teeth she will have when this latest one comes through.
+Ask how many teeth they will have when this latest one comes through.
 How many good night kisses will you give each other tonight?
 Count as you kiss.